venerari/wordpress-1/README.md

 It's better to play with ip when you don't have DNS server.

+Note: all execution should be done on the database vm.

 You can use the database vm to act as the manager to install this playbook, so you need to execute these on it,<br>

 sh -c 'echo -e "[centos]\nname=CentOS $releasever - $basearch\nbaseurl=http://mirror.centos.org/centos/7/os/\$basearch/\nenabled=1\ngpgcheck=1\ngpgkey=http://mirror.centos.org/centos/7/os/\$basearch/RPM-GPG-KEY-CentOS-7" > /etc/yum.repos.d/centos.repo'<br>